elena5875/project5_cherryleaves/README.md

        - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
        - The dataset contains +4 thousand images taken from the client's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
 The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

+       The data set has the following ratios to split the dataset
+        - Training set is 70%   (0.7)
+        - Validation set is 10%  (0.1)
+        - Test set is 20%       (0.2)

+       To determine the ratio of the validation set relative to the test set:

+       Validation to Test Set Ratio Calculation
+       Validation Set Ratio: 10% (0.10)
+              Test Set Ratio: 20% (0.20)
+       The ratio of the validation set to the test set is calculated as:

+              Ratio = Validation Set Ratio         0.10
+                     ______________________  =    ______  = 0.5
+                     Test Set Ratio                0.20

+              Validation set is 50% of the size of the test set.

+       The dataset images has also been checked if data is not an image it has been removed.
+       We have also made sure to create an average image sizes both sets of healthy and Powdery Mildew set Average image size in Healthy set: (256, 256) Average image size in Powdery Mildew set: (256, 256) Computed data:
+       Average size of healthy images: (256, 256) Average size of powdery mildew images: (256, 256)

 ## Dashboard Design